-Rural Water District #5, Cowley County, Kansas Consumer Confidence Report - 2019 Covering Calendar Year - 2018
+Rural Water District #5, Cowley County, Kansas Consumer Confidence Report - 2020 Covering Calendar Year - 2019

 This brochure is a snapshot of the quality of the water that we provided last year.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.
-If you would like to observe the decision-making process that affect drinking water quality, we invite you to attend a Board meeting (2nd Thursday of the month) or if you have questions regarding this report, please call VICKY SPRENGELER at 620-438-2501.
+If you would like to observe the decision-making process that affects drinking water quality, or if you have questions regarding this report, please call Vicky Sprengeler at 620-438-2501.

 Our drinking water is supplied from another water system through a Consecutive Connection (CC).
-Your water comes from :
+Your water comes from:

 Buyer Name Seller Name

 RWD 5, COWLEY CO CITY OF WINFIELD

-RWD 5COWLEY CO CITY OF BURDEN
+RWD 5, COWLEY CO CITY OF BURDEN